BartMassey/plclub-lr-2023/plclub-lr.md

 * Note how much of the library is in terms of just a few primitive functions.

+## One Strictness Bug

+## Performance Sucks

+## Work In Progress

+* Find or write `Data.List` QuickCheck or similar tests.

+* Use a strictness tester to find more strictness bugs.

+* Nail down the rest of the Laws.

+* Experiment with actual proofs in this structure.

+* Make performance acceptable if possible.

 ## Acknowledgments

 * Jamey Sharp and Julian Kongslie, who helped me work